gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/protein-in-electrolyte.rst

 .. container:: justify

     Select the group *SOL* as the continuous group of solvent molecules.
-GROMACS will replace some of the *SOL* residue by ions.
+GROMACS will replace some of the *SOL* residues with ions.

 .. container:: justify